sharathkumar106/book-finder/README.md

-# book-finder
+# Book Finder
-React app to find books using Google Books API
+A React app to find books using Google Books API